 - Medical emergency

-After the initial orientation and training, field guides receive mandatory weekly training in such areas as risk management, therapeutic skills, psychological diagnosis and treatment, communication protocol, safety equipment, emergency response, and first aid.
+After the initial orientation and training, additional training occurs in the field from Open Sky’s leadership, clinical, and medical teams.
+Guides receive training in such areas as risk management, therapeutic skills, psychological diagnosis and treatment, communication protocol, safety equipment, emergency response, and first aid.

 Field Communication Systems

 Open Sky uses the best technology to maintain communications with our field operations.
 Twice each day (morning and afternoon), guides are required to check in with support personnel via handheld radio, satellite phone, or cell phone.
 Each non-scheduled call from the field has a defined response sequence appropriate to the need.
 Calls for medical or clinical response are quickly and efficiently attended to.

 Professional Support Personnel and Emergency Response Team

 Open Sky’s full-time support personnel are on duty 24 hours a day, 7 days a week.
 These on-call support personnel monitor radio and phone communications in case a team needs support of any kind, such as medical assistance, inclement weather management, supplies delivery, or logistics assistance.
 On-duty operations and field leadership team members carry cell phones to respond to any need for their support.
 In addition to on-duty support personnel, Open Sky has a team of emergency responders within a short distance of the field.
 We maintain strong relationships with local search and rescue teams and sheriff’s departments.